anirudhsudhir/Spidey/README.md

 ```

 3. Build the project and run Spidey.
-   Pass the total crawl time of the crawler and maximum request time per link (in milliseconds) as arguments
+   Pass the total allowed runtime time of the crawler and maximum request time per link (in milliseconds) as arguments

 ```bash
 go build
 ./spidey 5000 2000
 ```

-Warning: The total crawl time is not indicative of the total run time.
-It specifies the time limit upto which Spidey parses links and creates new goroutines.
-The runtime will exceed crawl time as Spidey has to complete and terminate all of the routines created.

 ### Results

 Spidey's best result has been a discovery of 26,454 unique links in 1 minute and 59 seconds, starting with seven seed URLs.
 All of these links were valid, including references to static content.
 It achieved this despite a predefined delay of 2 seconds between each consecutive set of network requests.
 This was enforced to avoid rate limit restrictions.